 Prior to the beginning of practice, parents will receive a packet of forms which must be completed before the student will be allowed to participate.
 These forms include an athletic team permission to participate form, a medical condition notification, and insurance confirmations for volunteer drivers.

-There is a $125 fee, which must be paid prior to the first practice, for each sport in which the student participates.
-There is a $50 fee for Cross Country, and a $25 fee for each one-day tournament.
+There is a $150 fee, which must be paid prior to the first practice, for the first sport in which the student participates; if your student joins more than one team during the SAME season, the fee for each additional sport is $75.
+There is a $25 fee for each one-day tournament.

 Uniforms will be provided for the duration of each season.
 It is the student’s responsibility to keep the uniform clean and in good condition.